LeToNode/Play2.0-CN-doc/gettingStarted/Installing.md

 ## Add the play script in your PATH

 For convenience, you should add the framework installation directory to your system PATH.
-On UNIX system you should add something like that somewhere:
+On UNIX systems will be something like:

 ```bash
 export PATH=$PATH:/path/to/play20
 ```

-On windows system it should be set somewhere in the global environment variables.
+On windows systems you'll need to set it in the global environment variables.

-> If you’re on UNIX, make sure that the play script is executable (otherwise do a `chmod +x play`).
+> If you’re on UNIX, make sure that the play script is executable (otherwise do a `chmod a+x play`).

 ## Check that the play command is available